Poly Canyon Village FAQs

-- Resident and Community Advisors are available to students, conduct rounds three to four times a night and make sure exterior doors are secured.
+- Resident Advisors are available to students, conduct rounds three to four times a night and make sure exterior doors are secured.

 - A Coordinator of Student Development assigned to each neighborhood is a full-time, live-in professional who is able to respond to emergencies if they occur, and alert the community if anything suspicious occurs.

 - A University Police Officer works cooperatively with residence hall staff to provide residents with safety information, community response, and ongoing resources for public safety awareness.

 - Courtesy phones are placed outside Sierra Madre, Yosemite, and each South Mountain Hall.
 These allow residents to call friends within a hall or contact Pubic Safety Services in case of emergency.
 We call upon our residents to participate in a partnership with the University Housing Department in creating a safer community.
 More resident safety information from University Housing.

 - Dialing 9-1-1 on any campus phone or cell phone connects you directly to a University Police Dispatcher.